haroldtreen/readmeio-sync/README.md

 #### Versions
 Within the top level object are all the hosted versions of the documentation.

+*This tool is currently not capable of creating new versions.
+You will need to ensure any versions listed in this file already exist on readme.io*

 ```json
 "adaptive-restructing-test": {
 	"v2.0": {...},